trendxbets-dev/trendx-docs/docs/intro.md

 When millions of people start searching for a topic, narratives form, capital follows, and value shifts.

-TrendsX Bets captures that attention flow at its source, letting users bet directly on curiosity itself — before price moves.
+TrendX Bets captures that attention flow at its source, letting users bet directly on curiosity itself — before price moves.

 ## The Problem with Meme Markets

-Meme CoinsTrendsX Bets
+Meme CoinsTrendX Bets

 Based on hype & speculation